UBC-MDS/prairielearn-migration-autotest/README.md

    - Make sure any supplementary files exist (i.e. data files that are read)
    - Store the solution in a variable
 3. Use `# SOLUTION` to indicate the solution.
 All lines before this `# SOLUTION` tag will be added in students' submission files, so we can import libraries or read data
-   - Make sure it is clear in the question text which packages are loaded, for example, `Assume the <code>tidyverse</code> library has already been loaded.`
+   - Make sure it is clear in the question text which packages are loaded, for example, `The <code>tidyverse</code> library has already been loaded.`
    - You can disable some functions, for example, `max <- function(){NULL}`
+4. If needed, use `# TESTSETUP` to define additional variables or modify variables.
+All lines (except `AUTOTEST` and `EXPECT-ERROR`) after this `# TESTSETUP` tag will be added in students' submission files as well.
-4. Append one of the following to the solution file to tell PrairieLearn what to autograde
+5. Append one of the following to the solution file to tell PrairieLearn what to autograde
    - `# AUTOTEST <variable_name>` or `# AUTOTEST <function_name(value)>`
-5. If needed, we can define additional variable by the line
-   - `# TESTSETUP <additional_variables>`
-6. If needed, we can handle error by adding the line
-   - `# EXPECT-ERROR <call_a_function>`
+   - `# EXPECT-ERROR <function_name(value)>`

 ###### Example
 > Add `# SOLUTION` to indicate the solution.
 Add a line starting with `# AUTOTEST ` to indicate the variable to test.
 For example,
 >```r
 > library(tidyverse)
->
 > # SOLUTION
 > grades_data <- read_csv("grades.csv", skip = 2)
 > # AUTOTEST grades_data
 >```

 >For coding questions with test cases, use `# TESTSETUP` to add the test cases.
 For example,
->```
+>```r
 > # SOLUTION
 >def unravel(x):
 >    if not isinstance(x, list):